gearhead/Radio_Power_Off/README.md

  * 30k resistor and 5.6v zener on door and run pins
  * 1n4001 from +15 to radio lead
  * red +30, yellow +15, blue radio, black gnd
- * pins 3 and 4 are used for USB and have 3v6 zeners and resistors so their thresholds are
+ * Pins 3 and 4 are used for USB and have 3v6 zeners and resistors so their thresholds are
  * not good for triggering.
-Ensure the relay is on 4 and the pb0 and pb1 pins are used for triggers
+ * Ensure the relay is on Pin 4 and the pb0 and pb1 pins are used for triggers
  *
  * Made a schematic and added a lot of components to protect both the car and the tiny
  *